technovangelist/katacoda-scenarios/k8scourse2platform-4/step1.md

            instances:
              - prometheus_url: https://%%host%%:2379/metrics

+1. Upgrade the helm chart again: `helm upgrade datadogagent --set datadog.apiKey=$DD_API_KEY --set datadog.appKey=$DD_APP_KEY -f values.yaml stable/datadog`{{execute}}.
 1. Run the `configcheck` command again.
 Notice there are still two etcd checks running, but they both have the correct ip address filled in.
-1. The autodiscovery feature is still finding etcd so lets fix that.
+1. The autodiscovery feature is still finding etcd so let's fix that by removing the auto_conf.yaml file for etcd.
 Around line 830 in the Helm values file you will find the `volumes:` block.
 Add the following:

        volumes:
          - emptyDir: {}